What rights do you have to dispute the charges and ensure your card use is not affected?

 You do have adequate protections against the unauthorized use.
 That’s the good news.

-Where it gets murky is the card issuer could ask you to file a police report as part of the investigation.
+Where it gets murky is that the card issuer could ask you to file a police report as part of the investigation.
 In that event, you will have to decide whether you want to formally implicate a family member.

 You will have to decide if you want to let this betrayal slide or take action to protect your own interests and finances.
 If you are not prepared to file a police case, you should be ready to make good on the charges yourself.

-To get a better feel for the situation, you could talk to an attorney find out how filing a police report might hurt your family member, if it came to that.
+To get a better feel for the situation, you could talk to an attorney to find out how filing a police report might hurt your family member, if it came to that.
 You could then decide how to proceed.

 If a family member used your credit card without your knowledge or permission, it is considered unauthorized use, or fraud.
 The Fair Credit Billing Act offers protections for unauthorized use of your credit card.
 You might have to file a police report to avail of some protections in fraudulent use cases.
 You would then have to decide whether to file a case against a family member.